AMDphreak/FastTrackD-Projects/README.md

 # CookSystems FastTrackD-Projects
-This repository contains a compilataion of my assignments from the Cook Systems FastTrack'D Java developer training bootcamp in Memphis, TN.
-This is a meta-repo that contains nothing in it but this README containing a list of other repo's.
+This repository contains a compilation of links to the assignments I completed in Cook Systems FastTrack'D Java developer training bootcamp in Memphis, TN.
+This repository contains no other files than this README.
+Read the list of links below to get to the individual assignment repositories.

 As this was uploaded this after the fact, check the timestamps on the original projects.